jasmin-lang/jasmin/docs/source/tools/jasmin2tex.md

     jasmin2tex -o output.tex input.jazz

-The produced LATEX snippet is meant to be included in a `jasmincode` environment provided by the `jasmin` package defined in the following file: [](jasmin.sty).
+The produced LATEX snippet is meant to be included in a `jasmincode` environment provided by the `jasmin` package defined in the following file: [jasmin.sty](/_static/jasmin.sty).